captainys/public/src/FM7/util/RS232CDiskBios/readme_e.txt

 IL

 on the server prompt.
-The FM-7 will restart and boot from the disk image you specify in the server command line.
+FM-7 will restart and boot from the disk image you specify in the server command line.

-(By the way, the server sends exactly 0x7E bytes of the string.
-0x7E is JMP instruction of 6809.
-This way EXEC VARPTR(A$) will jump to the program stored in A$.)
+If your FM-7 series hardware is FM77AV20/40 or newer, you first need to enable RS232C before the above steps.
+Start your unit, and type the following.

+POKE &HFD0C,5
+POKE &HFD0B,16
+EXEC -512

+If you are using FM77AV1/2 or earlier model, don't do this.
+If RS232C card is already installed, it is enabled as soon as you power on.
+Also POKE &HFD0B,16 will hang your FM-7 because $FD0B works the same as $FD0F where writing to this address will switch F-BASIC ROM into RAM mode, and immediately your prompt will be gone.